 Making the Botanic Gardens ever more accessible (we like the sound of that!), the new Gallop Extension will also have a Farrer Road entrance.
 This will be accessed by the Gallop Valley path, a quiet, peaceful route featuring meandering streams and softer foliage to encourage visitors to immerse themselves in mindfulness and a restorative forest bath (so hot right now!).

 The Gallop Extension’s hours will follow the operating hours of the Singapore Botanic Gardens, 5am to 11:59pm.
 Access to unlit areas is restricted from 7pm to 7am.
-Find the Gallop Road extension near 5 Gallop Road, Singapore 258960; there will be on-site parking, but not during the two opening weekends.
+Find the Gallop Road extension near 5 Gallop Road, Singapore 258960; there will be on-site parking.